-Historical Notes: In 1786, while serving as minister to France, Jefferson received Cruz Cano's map of South American from William Carmichael and sought to have copies made for himself and Congress.
-Jefferson enlisted William Stephens Smith, John Adams's son-in-law who was then living in London, to help him commission the London mapmaker William Faden to make these copies.
+Historical Notes: In 1786, while serving as minister to France, Jefferson received Cruz Cano's map of South America from William Carmichael and sought to have copies made for himself and Congress.1 Jefferson enlisted William Stephens Smith, John Adams's son-in-law who was then living in London, to help him commission the London mapmaker William Faden to make these copies.
 In a letter to Smith, Jefferson described the map and its importance:

-"The government of Spain at first permitted the map, but the moment they saw one of come out, they destroyed the plates, seized all of the few copies which had got out and on which they could lay their hands, and issued the severest injunctions to call in the rest and to prevent their going abroad.
+The government of Spain at first permitted the map, but the moment they saw one of them come out, they destroyed the plates, seized all of the few copies which had got out and on which they could lay their hands, and issued the severest injunctions to call in the rest and to prevent their going abroad.
 Some few copies escaped their search.
-A friend has by good management procured me one, and it is arrived safe through all the searches that travelers are submitted to."
+A friend has by good management procured me one, and it is arrived safe through all the searches that travellers are submitted to.2

-↑ William Stephens Smith to Jefferson, September 22, 1786, in ibid., 10:398-399.
+3. Smith to Jefferson, September 22, 1786, in PTJ, 10:398.
+Transcription available at Founders Online.

-↑ Jefferson to James Madison, Philadelphia, June 28, 1791.
-Thomas Jefferson Papers, Library of Congress.
-Letterpress copy available online.
+5. Jefferson to Madison, June 28, 1791, in PTJ, 20:582-83.
+Transcription available at Founders Online.
 Jefferson also asked Thomas Pinckney, then in London, to check on the map's progress.
-Jefferson to Pinckney, June 24, 1792, ibid.
-Letterpress copy available online.
+Jefferson to Pinckney, June 24, 1792, in PTJ, 24:119.
+Transcription available at Founders Online.